 - Provides restaurant style frying

-- Easy to clean (most are dishwasher safe) – learn more about how to clean your air fryer.
+- Easy to clean and maintain (most are dishwasher safe) – learn more about how to clean your air fryer.

 Cons of an Air Fryer

 - Cost: they can cost anywhere from $50-$300.

 - Bulky: some air fryers are large in size.
 If you don’t have room for it on your counter, you’ll have to put it away and bring it out each time you need it.

 - Not all foods will fry as expected: This can depend on the model you have purchased and your air frying skills… at first food may not turn out as you expected.
 Which leads me to….

 - Learning Curve: It will take a little time to learn how to prep food for the Air Fryer.
 So at first, things could be a little inconsistent.
 (Go to the Fabulessly Frugal YouTube channel to learn all you need to know to start using your air fryer!)

 - Time: Compared to a deep fryer, an air fryer will take more time to get the job done.
 I am talking about only a few minutes difference, but I wanted to make sure you are aware of that.
 HOWEVER, when it comes to duplicating anything you’d make in an oven, it’s a lot faster!

 - Noise: they can be a bit loud.
 Mine is louder than a microwave, but not as loud as a vacuum of course.
 It’s not that big of a deal, but can be a deterrent for some.